 }

-You can modify the run.csx file based on your business requirement.
+You can modify the run.csx file based on your business requirements.

 Azure Service Bus Trigger

-The service Bus Trigger is responsible to provide a response to the messages that come from the service bus queue or topic.
+Bus Trigger is responsible for responding to the messages from the service bus queue or topic.

 There are two types of Azure Service Bus Triggers are available

-- Service Bus Queue Trigger: As the name suggests, the Service Bus Queue Trigger works on the first in first out messages principle.
+1. Service Bus Queue Trigger: As the name suggests, the Service Bus Queue Trigger works on the first in, first out messages principle.
 As soon as the message comes from the service bus, the service bus queue trigger gets fired, and then it calls the Azure Function immediately.

 Azure Function Multiple Triggers

 As per Microsoft, Till now, there is no plan to support multiple triggers per single Azure function.
-You need to create an Azure function for each requirement.
-If you are thinking you have some common code to use, you keep the common code in a helper method and then call the helper method from each function.
+It would be best if you created an Azure function for each requirement.
+If you think you have some standard code to use, keep the code in a helper method and then call the helper method from each function.

 Azure Function HTTP Trigger With Parameters

-The main responsibility of the Azure Function HTTP Trigger is to invoke the Azure Function with the HTTP Request.
-HTTP Trigger is one of the basic and simplest triggers of an Azure Function.
+The Azure Function HTTP Trigger’s main responsibility is invoking the Azure Function with the HTTP Request.
+HTTP Trigger is one of an Azure Function’s basic and simplest triggers.
 Mostly, People use the HTTP Trigger while performing the operation with the Azure Function because of its simplicity in the implementation.

 You can check out a complete tutorial on Azure Function HTTP Trigger now.